Next to the village centre of Caleta de Famara, you will find El Codito, a tiny rocky open bay, forming the western end of the Famara beach

 El Codito might look like a beach break, but it’s not

 Beginner surfers should avoid El Codito, as the wave breaks over sand, and rocks!
 Intermediate to advanced surfers will love this spot, as it’s super easy to access and offers a clean, powerful and quite a hollow wave.
 From most parts of the village, it’s just a few minutes walk.
 Codito works best on high tide.
 Avoid low tide, as it gets super shallow, and the waves close out.

 Board recommendation for El Codito

 This wave can be surfed on any surfboard, from a performance shortboard to a classic Longboard.
-El Codito has some barreling rights, and some mellow lefts.
-From El Codito it’s only a few meters walk to the surf shops on the main road of Caleta de Famara.
+El Codito has some barreling rights and some mellow lefts.
+From El Codito it’s only a few meter’s walk to the surf shops on the main road of Caleta de Famara.
 You can rent out all equipment you can desire.
-Surf boards for beginners and advanced, SUP boards, wetsuits, etc. Most shops operate from 9am to 7pm, offering daily and week-rates for board hire.
-The rental prices are very affordable, so that it makes sense leaving your boards at home.
+Surfboards for beginners and advanced, SUP boards, wetsuits, etc. Most shops operate from 9 am to 8 pm, offering daily and weekly rates for board hire.
+The rental prices are very affordable, so it makes sense to leave your boards at home.

 - Wave direction: rights and lefts